zefanyakharisma-cell/International-Office-Website/README.md

 **Page render functions**
 Each page is a standalone `render*()` function in `JS/pages/<section>/<page>.js`.
 When adding a new page, create the render file, add a `<script src="...">` tag plus a matching mount-point call in `index.html` (see the existing entries near line 420–458), and register the page ID in `main.js`.

+**Backend API URL hardcoded**
+The meeting request form `POST`s to `http://localhost:3001/api/submit-meeting-request`.
+Before deploying to production, update this URL in `main.js` to point to the live backend host.
+If the backend is offline, form submissions fail gracefully with an alert directing users to email `head-partnership@petra.ac.id`.

+**SMTP / email config**
+Email notifications require valid SMTP credentials in `backend/.env`.
+If the credentials are missing or incorrect, the form submission still saves to `submissions.db` but no email is sent (a warning is printed to the server console).
+Ensure `backend/.env` is never committed to the repository.

 **`Assets/Images/` folder size**
 The `Assets/Images/` directory contains a large number of images (logos, facilities, faculty, etc.).
 Ensure your web server is configured to serve these files efficiently, and verify that folder names with spaces (e.g. `Foto Rektorat/`, `Petra Graphic Asset/`) are handled correctly by your server or deployment pipeline.